uoregon-libraries/rais-image-server/README.md

 sudo ldconfig
 ```

-Running brikker
+Running the tile server
 -----

-`$GOPATH/bin/brikker --address=":8888" --tile-path="/path/to/data/batches"`
+`$GOPATH/bin/newspaper-jp2-viewer --address=":8888" --tile-path="/path/to/data/batches"`

-It is probably a good idea to set up brikker to run on server startup, and to
+It is probably a good idea to set this up to run on server startup, and to
 respawn if it dies unexpectedly.

-Here's an example for an Amazon EC2 instance:
+Here's an example for running the original brikker on an Amazon EC2 instance:
 [brikker-userdata.txt](https://gist.github.com/eikeon/5124717) (tested with
 Ubuntu Server 12.10 from quick start).

-*Note* that this was for an older version of brikker and openjpeg.
+*Note* that this was for an older version of the tile server and openjpeg.
 The scripts
 should be based on the latest information in this README.

 Using with chronam